 So, if you’re trying to fake your way to a summer tan, the use of a bronzer is the easiest way to make it look as though you’ve just spent the past two weeks sunbathing in Bali.

-Contour: Contouring is a makeup application technique that aims to create structure to your face via the use of shadow.
+Contour: Contouring is a makeup application technique that aims to create a structure to your face via the use of shadow.
 In order to create dimension, contour products (which are available in both cream and powder format) are strategically placed in certain areas of the face to help create definition.

-So, while bronzer is used to help add a natural glow, contour is used to create the illusion of a more structured face and can enhance the appearance of the cheekbones, sharpen the jawline and help to slim and lengthen the nose.
+So, while the bronzer is used to help add a natural glow, the contour is used to create the illusion of a more structured face and can enhance the appearance of the cheekbones, sharpen the jawline and help to slim and lengthen the nose.